All dates and events below are subject to change. Contact the German National Tourist Board for more information.

 New Year's Day International Ski Jumping, Garmisch-Partenkirchen.
 This is one of Europe's major winter sporting events.
-For more information, contact the tourist bureau on Richard-Strauss-Platz (tel.
-08821/180700; www.gapa.de).
 January 1.

-International Film Festival, Berlin (at various theaters; announced in local newspapers).
+International Film Festival, Berlin.
 Stars, would-be stars, directors, and almost anyone with a film to peddle show up at this well-attended festival.
-It lasts for 10 days and is a showcase for the work of international film directors as well as the latest German films.
-Tickets can be purchased at any box office.
-Contact the Berlin International Film Festival (tel.
-030/259200; www.berlinale.de) for more information.
-Early February.
+It's a showcase for the work of international film directors as well as the latest German films.
+Contact the Berlin International Film Festival for more information.
+Late February.

 Ambiente.
 This is one of the principal consumer goods trade fairs of Europe.
 Its origins go back centuries.
 For information, call tel.
 069/75750 (http://ambiente.messefrankfurt.com).
 Mid-February.